kd8ssq/cordova-app-icon-changer-test/README.md

 # cordova-app-icon-changer-test
 Show the basic functionality of the Cordova App Icon Changer

-Add your platforms and then build the platform to test
+Download the test app and then add and build your platforms to test.
+Written for iOS and Android